Students develop e-learning solutions

 Such knowledge management solutions will be especially helpful to newly placed students.
 Even as the students learn from the training programmes offered by the company they can learn in parallel by using these e-learning solutions, she said.

+“Each sportsperson’s physiological constraints are different.
+A coach can use the e-learning solutions to arrive at the best training module for each person,” she explained.

 Similarly, each student’s level of assimilating knowledge varies.
-A personalised solution would help each of them perform well, she added.
+A personalised solution would help each of them perform well and improve their ability, she added.